Two in-game ads, a pre-roll YouTube ad and a digital outdoor ad promoted the film Annabelle , rated 15.

 1. Upheld complaints about ads (a) and (b)

-In light of that risk, and because the way the ad was targeted, it could not take into account the possibility of a child sharing a device with an adult.
-We considered, therefore, that Warner Bros had not taken the necessary precautions to mitigate the
+that risk, and because the way the ad was targeted, it could not take into account the possibility of a child sharing a device with an adult.
+We considered, therefore, that Warner Bros had not taken the necessary precautions to mitigate the risk of a

 2. Upheld complaints about ad (c)